BTS Raises $1.4 Million For Black Lives Matter Campaign

 The #blacklivematter movement saw unprecedented support from one of the world's largest music community, the KPOP.

 BTS, the world's #1 KPop boy band, and their management company Big Hit Entertainment announced they were jointly donating 1.6 Billion KRW, a little over the US $1.4 Million to Black Lives Matter, teaming up with UNICEF Korea for the 'Love Myself' campaign against violence.
-The move, that got mass appreciation from people around the globe, inspiring the young generation, to act against racism.
+The move, got mass appreciation from people around the globe, inspiring the young generation, to act against racism.

 Within the next day, BTS fan-based charity foundation, One In An Army, used the hashtag #matchamillion to raise another US $1.4 Million, thanks to over 35000 donors.